Learning-howto-Code/screen-break/README.md

 Mac
 open terminal
 type crontab -e
- copy in 0 * * * * "put path to python here" "put path to folder here", like this: 0 * * * *  /Library/Frameworks/Python.framework/Versions/3.12/bin/python3 /Users/jakehopkins/Downloads/screen_break
+ copy in 0 * * * * "put path to python here" "put path to folder here", like this: 0 * * * * python /Users/jakehopkins/Downloads/screen_break/test.py
 once you paste that type :qa to exit vim and save
 let it run!
+*You might have to give cron full disk acces, if so follow this tutorial: https://medium.com/vunamhung/granting-full-disk-access-to-cron-29d2267fbe62

 Made with :3 by Jake for Reality, a Hackclub YSWS